nnethercote/perf-book/src/heap-allocations.md

 ## `Rc`/`Arc`

 [`Rc`]/[`Arc`] are similar to `Box`, but the value on the heap is accompanied by two reference counts.
-They allows value sharing, which can be an effective way to reduce memory usage.
+They allow value sharing, which can be an effective way to reduce memory usage.

 [`Rc`]: https://doc.rust-lang.org/std/rc/struct.Rc.html